TechLabs-Berlin/migr-AI-tion/README.md

 The 'get-method' retrieves a list of all tags in the database "tags".

 ###Tables
-Three tables in total, currently using SQLite but will/might change to PostgreSQL
+Four tables in total, currently using SQLite but will/might change to PostgreSQL
 1: "images" including 'id' and 'caption'
 2: "tags" including 'id' and 'tag'
 3: "images_tags" including 'tag_id' and 'image_id'
+4. "ai_tags" including 'id', 'image_id', 'tag' and 'confidence'

 ###AWS Deployment